-Module Organiser / Lecturer(s): Dr Juan Valiente Kroon Scheduled Classes: Semester 2 2 lectures and or ne 2-hour workshop per week Assessment: Examination: 70% Coursework: 30% Expected Background: Students must h ave taken the SEF026 Essential Foundation Math nematics module in Semester 1.
+Module Organiser / Lecturer(s): Prof. Thomas Muell ler Scheduled Classes: Semester 2 2 lectures and one 2 2-hour workshop per week Assessment: Examination: Coursework: 70% 30% Expected Background: e taken the SEF026 Essential natics module in Semester 1.

 This module introduces students to arithmetic beyond the integers and rational numbers: modulo arithmetic, and the arithmetic of polynomials, logical propositions and sets.
 Applications of these concepts in prepositional logic, relational algebra and graph theory will also be covered.